input-output-hk/plutus-pioneer-program/code/week02/README.md

     mkValidator _ _ _ = ()

 You will see this often in Plutus scripts, and it is usually an indication that a function is meant to be used within a validation script.
 All the functions on which the Validator depends must be inlinable.

+Let's go back to the REPL and take a look at the Validator.

+    :l src/Week02/Gift.hs
+    Ok, one module loaded.
+    Prelude Week02.Gift> validator
+    Validator { <script> }
+    Prelude Week02.Gift> :t validator
+    validator
+      :: plutus-ledger-api-0.1.0.0:Plutus.V1.Ledger.Scripts.Validator

+Back to the code, there are two more types that we want the value of - the validator hash and the address.
+These are easy to define now that we have our validator.

+    valHash :: Ledger.ValidatorHash
+    valHash = Scripts.validatorHash validator

+    scrAddress :: Ledger.Address
+    scrAddress = ScriptAddress valHash

+Now we have a script address represented as *scrAddress*.

+With the exception of the *mkValidator* function logic (in our case, one line), the rest of the code we have written so far is boilerplate and will be the same for all Plutus scripts.